oneapi-src/level-zero-spec/core/INTRO.md

 - **Must**: the word _must_, or the term _required_ or _shall_, mean that the behavior described is an absolute requirement of the specification.

 ## Versioning
-There are multiple versions that can be used by the application to determine compatibility:
+There are multiple versions that should be used by the application to determine compatibility:
 1. Header Version - this is the version of the header files included by the application.
     - This is typically used to determine whether the application is using the latest version of the API header files.
     - It is determined from ::XE_API_HEADER_VERSION.
-2. API Version - this is the version of the API features supported by the device.
+2. API Version - this is the version of the API supported by the device.
     - This is typically used to determine if the device supports the minimum set of features required by the application.
+    - There is a single API version that represents a collection of features.
-    - It is determined from calling ::xeDeviceGetApiVersion
+    - The value is determined from calling ::xeDeviceGetApiVersion
-3. Driver Version - this is the version of the driver installed in the system.
-    - This is typically used to mitigate driver implementation issues for a feature.
-    - It is determined from calling ::xeDriverGetVersion
+    - The value returned will be the minimum of the ::XE_API_HEADER_VERSION supported by the device and known by the driver.
-4. Structure Version - these are the versions of the structures passed-by-pointer to the driver.
+3. Structure Version - these are the versions of the structures passed-by-pointer to the driver.
     - These are typically used by the driver to support applications written to older versions of the API.
     - They are provided as the first member of every structure passed to the driver.
+4. Driver Version - this is the version of the driver installed in the system.
+    - This is typically used to mitigate driver implementation issues for a feature.
+    - The value is determined from calling ::xeDriverGetVersion

 ## Error Handling
-The following rules are followed in order to maximize robustness and security:
+The following rules must be followed in order to maximize robustness and security:
-- all functions are gaurenteed to never throw exceptions or fail silently.
+- all functions must never throw exceptions or fail silently.
-- all functions return ::xe_result_t.
+- all functions must return ::xe_result_t.
-- all function parameters are validated prior to execution to ensure implementation compatibility.
+- all function parameters should be validated prior to execution to ensure implementation compatibility, such as structure version.

 ## Multithreading
 In order to eliminate the usage of thread-locks by the implementation, the following design philosophies are adopted: